Teens Sharing Drugs Can Be Convicted As "Drug Dealers"

-Visit your kid's principal or guidance counselor and discuss starting a drug awareness program in your kid's school.
+Visit your kid's principal or guidance counselor and discuss starting a drug awareness program at your school.

 4. Find a Teen Drug Prevention Program

-Talk to your local law enforcement and find out what drug prevention organizations are available in your area.
+Talk to your local law enforcement and find out what drug prevention organizations are available.

 5. Drug Test Your Kid